Written by Mal Webb

 And it won't work on guitar or piano, seein'

-As the maths only match in pythagorean
+As the maths only match in Pythagorean

 But if you are feeling like retuning is healing